quicwg/load-balancers/draft-duke-quic-load-balancers.md

    the load balancer extracts the selected bits of the SCID and expresses them as an unsigned integer of that length.
 The load balancer then divides the result by the chosen divisor.
-The modulus of this operation maps to modulus for the destination server.
+The modulus of this operation maps to the modulus for the destination server.
 .
    Note that any SCID that contains a server's modulus, plus an arbitrary integer multiple of the divisor, in the routing bits is routable to that server regardless of the contents of the non-routing bits.
-Outside observers that do not know the divisor or the routing bits will therefore have great difficulty identifying that two SCIDs route to the same server.
+Outside observers that do not know the divisor or the routing bits will therefore have difficulty identifying that two SCIDs route to the same server.

    Note also that not all Connection IDs are necessarily routable, as the computed modulus may not match one assigned to any server.
 Load